SyncfusionExamples/web-how-to-bind-MongoDB-to-pivot-table/Typescript/README.md

 ## How to run this application?

-* To run this application, clone the [`how-to-bind-MongoDB-to-pivot-table`](https://github.com/SyncfusionExamples/how-to-bind-MongoDB-database-to-pivot-table.git) repository and then open **MyWebService** project in Visual Studio 2022.
+* To run this application, clone the [how-to-bind-MongoDB-to-pivot-table](https://github.com/SyncfusionExamples/how-to-bind-MongoDB-database-to-pivot-table.git) repository and then open **MyWebService** project in Visual Studio 2022.
 Simply build and run your project in IIS Express, and it will host and display the URL `https://localhost:44346`.

-*  Now open TypeScript sample in Visual Studio Code and and install the necessary npm packages using the following command.
+*  Now open TypeScript sample in Visual Studio Code and install the necessary npm packages using the following command.

 ```sh
 npm install